jhhspace/Codes/README.md

+# All this code is now deprecated and will no longer be updated as of 1 January 2023

 # Game codes

 - Welcome to jhh's LUA code zone, here you will find codes that are coded in LUA for you to use (optional) in your ROBLOX game!